JackDaniells/csv-parser/README.md

 * Enable the processing of more than one input files at the same time, and allow grouping of all outputs into the same pair of tables.

+* Implement more table standardization rules, such as column deletion and data type validation in cells.

 * Present a parallel approach for column validation (required and unique fields), because these validations are not interdependent, which would simplify the implementation.

-* Implement more table standardization rules, such as column deletion and data type validation in cells